In this article, we are going to describe how to use Parseur to parse a webpage from a link in an email or document.

 Two things are going to happen:

-- After a few seconds, you'll see the new downloaded web page appear in the document queue.
+After a few seconds, you'll see the newly downloaded web page appear in the document queue.

 Step 3: Create a template for the fetched web page